HemantPandagre/iOS-CleanArchitecture-Swift-Storyboard/README.md

 **5) Worker:**

-  The 'Presenter' file is responsible for sending and receiving the data from server or database or any other source.
+  The 'Presenter' file is responsible for sending and receiving the data from server or local database or any other source.

 **6) Models:**
   The 'Models' file is responsible for declare all models for specific screen.